datalad-handbook/book/docs/beyond_basics/101-147-riastores.rst

 Layout
 """"""

-The layout of a RIA store is different from a typical dataset layout.
+RIA stores store DataLad datasets.
+Both the layout of the RIA store and the layout of the datasets in the RIA store are different from typical dataset layouts, though.
 If one were to take a look inside of a RIA store as it is set up by default, one would see a directory that contains a flat subdirectory tree with datasets represented as :term:`bare Git repositories` and an annex.
+Usually, looking inside of RIA stores is not necessary for RIA-related workflows, but it can help to grasp the concept of these stores.

-The first level of subdirectories in this tree consists of the first three characters of the :term:`dataset ID`\s of the datasets that lie in the store, and the second level of subdatasets contains the remaining characters of the dataset IDs.
+The first level of subdirectories in this RIA store tree consists of the first three characters of the :term:`dataset ID`\s of the datasets that lie in the store, and the second level of subdatasets contains the remaining characters of the dataset IDs.